 “It is in vain that you rise up early and go late to rest, eating the bread of anxious toil; for he gives to his beloved sleep.”
-Psalm 127:2
+(Psalm 127:2)

-Have you ever had a friend or acquaintance who worked shift work, skipped sleep, had too many activities to sleep, or joked, “Well, I’ll sleep when I’m dead.”
+Have you ever had a friend or acquaintance who worked shift work, had too many activities to sleep, or joked, “Well, I’ll sleep when I’m dead.”
 First of all that’s bad theology and second, they didn’t recognize the importance of sleep!
 Sleep is essential for life’s regeneration and for renewed mental health and weight control.

 Even God insisted on rest: Genesis 2:2.
 “By the seventh day God had finished the work he had been doing; so on the seventh day he rested from all his work.”
 A God of Balance, right?

-Even in this high-tech world of computers, Kindles, iPods and cell phones, if we didn’t recharge our battery-operated devices every so often, they would eventually run out of steam.
+In this high-tech world of computers, Kindles, iPods and cell phones, if we didn’t recharge our battery-operated devices every so often, they would eventually run out of steam.
 Same with our physiological electrical systems as well.
 In order to work properly, our bodies need recharging and sleep is how we do it.
 Sleep boosts our immune system, reduces stress and restores energy levels.